JermaineMckenna/project1-fixed/README.md

 - add blog section to give more detailed account of previous projects and learning
 - intergrate a backend e.g Node.js to potentially assist in adding a contact form.
 - to make the site full-stack with a performance of 100 on all devices.
+- site to be fully responsive to all devices with no overlapping.

 ## ✈️ Deployment -